4awpawz/bundlewithparcel/README.md

   }
 ```

-* When you run the _build_ script, Trio will _watch the source folder for any changes_ and when there are changes Trio will _build the site incrementally for development into the public folder_.
+* When you run the _build_ script, Trio will _watch the source folder for any changes_ and when there are changes Trio will _build the site incrementally for development into the public folder_ and _serve the development build to the browser_ .
 This script will also instruct Parcel to _watch the source/jsBundle folder for any changes_ and when there are changes it will _build the JavaScript bundle whose entry point is source/jsBundle/main.js_ and _write the bundle to the public/scripts folder_.

 ```shell
  npm run build